ShirishXD/weather-app/README.md

 2. Install dependencies
    pip install PyQt5 requests
 3. Get a free API key from openweathermap.org
-4. Replace YOUR_API_KEY_HERE in main.py with your key
+4. Replace "YOUR_API_KEY_HERE" in main.py with your key
 5. Run main.py

 ## Built With